-The Bank recognises loss allowances for ECL on the following financial instruments that are not measured at
+The Bank recognises loss allowances for ECL on the following financial instruments that are not measured at FVTPL:

-- financial assets that are debt instruments:
+- financial assets that are debt instruments;

 - financial guarantee contracts issued; and

 - finance commitments issued.

-No impairment loss is recognised on equity investments.
+No impairment loss is recognised on equity investments measured at FVOCI.